-I would like to thank our valued customers for their continued trust in Gulf Bank.
-I would also like to extend my sincere appreciation to our Shareholders, Board of Directors, the Central Bank of Kuwait and the Capital Markets Authority for their ongoing support throughout the year.
-Moreover, I thank our employees for their dedicated service and for being part of the Gulf Bank family.
+On behalf of Gulf Bank, I would like to thank our valued customers for their continued trust in the Bank as their loyalty is at the core of our success.
+Finally, I would like to thank our staff for their dedicated service and for being part of the Gulf Bank family.